-The Natural Sciences Division offers six majors: Biology, Chemistry, Physics, Mathematics, Computer Science and Math/computer Science.
+The Natural Sciences Division offers five majors: Biology, Chemistry, Physics, Mathematics and Computer Science.
 Graduates will be able to attend graduate schools or related professional schools (e.g., medical, dental, pharmacy, allied health schools), to work in industry, or to prepare for other fields (e.g., teaching, management, law).

 For students interested in an Engineering degree, there are Dual Degree Programs with several engineering schools.
 In this program, a student may transfer to an engineering school to complete degree requirements after taking basic courses at Tougaloo.
-This program results in students earning a B.S. from Tougaloo and a B.S. in Engineering from the participating engineering school.
+This program results in students earning a B.S. from Tougaloo and a B.S. in Engineering from the participating engineering schools.